-Waste Reduction Policies
+Waste Reduction & Recovery

 Our overarching goal is ambitious but necessary: to reduce Richmond's overall landfill waste by 25% by 2030, while advancing environmental justice and creating economic benefits for all residents.

-Disposable Plastic Bag Fee
+Disposable Plastic Bag Tax

 Plastic bag fees play a crucial role in mitigating the environmental impact of single-use plastics by reducing dependence while funding environmental education and waste reduction efforts.
 Currently, ten Virginia localities have adopted disposable plastic bag taxes in line with Commonwealth legislation passed in 2020.
 Based on peer-city analysis, the average annual tax burden on residents would be approximately $2.12 per person and generate approximately $400,000 in revenue.

-What type of bags are subject?
+What type of bags are subject to the tax?

 Implementation Timeline